Williamonyango/Williamonyango-Temperature_Humidity_Monitoring_System/README.md

 Run:

 pio run --target upload
+or use the upload icon on the bottom left of the platformIO.

 5 Open Serial Monitor

 Run:

 pio device monitor -b 115200
+or use the serial monitor icon on the botton left of PlatformIO.

 You should see something like: